 In 2022-23, we exported goods using 1,100 shipping containers, up from 995 containers in 2021-22.
 The export tonnage also saw a significant rise, increasing from 17,500 MT in 2021-22 to 21,300 MT in 2022-23.
-Despite the higher volume of shippinents in 2022-23, freight costs decreased due to the normalization of shipping routes.
+Despite the higher volume of shipments in 2022-23, freight costs decreased due to the normalization of shipping routes.
 This contrasts with 2021-22, when freight charges were abnormally high due to the disruptions caused by COVID-19, which significantly impacted global shipping routes.
-The elevated freight costs during the pandemic not only increased expenses but also coincided with a lower volume of shipping volume, reflects improved efficiency and the easing of pandemic-related supply chain disruptions.
+The elevated freight costs during the pandemic not only increased expenses but also coincided with a lower volume of shipments compared to 2022-23.
+The reduction in freight costs in the latest fiscal year, despite an increase in shipping volume, reflects improved efficiency and the easing of pandemic-related supply chain disruptions.
 This allowed us to manage logistics more effectively, contributing to overall cost savings while handling greater export volumes.